Electricity

 Crossfield is a peaking facility, meaning it's capable of coming online quickly to provide power to the grid when there's an unexpected drop in supply or increase in demand.
 Crossfield is designed to provide power to Alberta's electrical grid within 10 minutes of being commanded, ensuring there is enough supply to meet customer demand.

 In 2021, ENMAX Energy combined a new 10 MW/4.3 MWh lithium-ion battery with an existing natural gas turbine to create Canada's first hybrid electric gas turbine facility.
-This unique technology enables the facility to provide standby electricity without burning fuel, significantly lowering emissions.
+This unique technology enables the facility to provide standby electricity without burning fuel.

 Through advancements like Canada's first hybrid electric gas turbine, ENMAX Energy will continue to take a leadership role in building Alberta's low carbon power system of the future.
-Partially funded by Emissions Reductions Alberta as part of their Industrial Efficiency Challenge, this hybrid approach will avoid an estimated 45,000 tonnes of GHG emissions annually, the equivalent of removing 10,000 cars from the road.
+Partially funded by Emissions Reductions Alberta as part of their Industrial Efficiency Challenge, this hybrid approach will avoid an estimated 45,000 tonnes of GHG emissions annually.

 Canada's first hybrid electric gas turbine